-- a.
-Placed within the boundaries of the school district in a foster home or licensed children's institution as defined in EC 56155.5 or in a family home within the boundaries of the school district pursuant to a commitment or placement under the Welfare and Institutions Code: - b.
-A pupil who is a foster child who remains in his or her school of origin pursuant to subdivisions (d) and (e) of Section 46853.5; - c.
-A pupil for whom inter-district transfer has been approved; - d.
-An emancipated pupil who resides within the boundaries of the school district; - e.
-A pupil who lives in the home of a caregiving adult that is located within the boundaries of the school district; or - f.
-A pupil residing in a state hospital located within the boundaries of the school district. - g.
-A pupil whose parent or legal guardian resides outside of the boundaries of that school district but is employed and lives with the pupil at the place of his or her employment within the boundaries of the school district for a minimum of three days during the school week. - h.
-A school district may also deem a pupil as having complied with the residency requirements for school attendance in the school district if one or both the parents or legal guardians of the pupil are physically employed within the boundaries of the school district for a minimum of 10 hours during the school week. - i.
-A pupil whose parent is transferred or is pending transfer to a military installation within the boundaries of the school district while on active military duty pursuant to an official military order. - j.
-A pupil whose parent or parents were residents of this state and have departed California against their will, and if the pupil seeks admission to a school of the school district, shall be admitted, regardless of his or her current residency, provided the pupil has: - (1) Official documentation evidencing the departure of his or her parent or legal guardian; - (2) Moved outside of California as a result of his or her parent or legal guardian departing against their will and the pupil lived in California immediately before moving outside of California; and - (3) Provides documentation that the pupil was enrolled in a California public school immediately before moving outside of California.
+- 1. Placed within the boundaries of the school district in a foster home or licensed children's institution as defined in EC 56155.5 or in a family home within the boundaries of the school district pursuant to a commitment or placement under the Welfare and Institutions Code. - 2.
+A pupil who is a foster child who remains in his or her school of origin pursuant to Section 48853. - 3.
+A pupil for whom inter-district transfer has been approved. - 4.
+An emancipated pupil who resides within the boundaries of the school district. - 5.
+A pupil who lives in the home of a caregiving adult that is located within the boundaries of the school district; or - 6.
+A pupil residing in a state hospital located within the boundaries of the school district. - 7.
+A pupil whose parent or legal guardian resides outside of the boundaries of that school district but is employed and lives with the pupil at the place of his or her employment within the boundaries of the school district for a minimum of three days during the school week. - 8.
+A school district may also deem a pupil as having complied with the residency requirements for school attendance in the school district if one or both the parents or legal guardians of the pupil are physically employed within the boundaries of the school district for a minimum of 10 hours during the school week. - 9.
+A pupil whose parent is transferred or is pending transfer to a military installation within the boundaries of the school district while on active military duty pursuant to an official military order.

+- 10. A pupil whose parent or parents were residents of this state and have departed California against their will, and if the pupil seeks admission to a school of the school district, shall be admitted, regardless of his or her current residency, provided the pupil has: - a.
+Official documentation evidencing the departure of his or her parent or legal guardian. - b.
+Moved outside of California as a result of his or her parent or legal guardian departing against their will and the pupil lived in California immediately before moving outside of California; and - Provides documentation that the pupil was enrolled in a California public school immediately before moving outside of California.

-UNSAFE SCHOOL CHOICE: (5 CCR 11993(k); 20 USC 7912) Students shall be allowed to attend a safe school.
+UNSAFE SCHOOL CHOICE: (5 CCR 11992, 11993(d), 11993(k); 20 USC 7912) Students shall be allowed to attend a safe school.
 The District shall notify parents or guardians of pupils in elementary and/or secondary schools considered to be "persistently dangerous" pursuant to California Department of Education guidelines and of available options for attendance at a safe school.
-"Any firearms violations" is an event which must be considered in determining whether a school site is at risk of being classified as persistently dangerous.
+Any "firearm violation" is an event which must be considered in determining whether a school site is at risk of being classified as persistently dangerous.